ComposableFi/whitepaper/whitepaper.md

 ### 6.5 Liquidity Rebalancing System
 The best user experience is obtained when the liquidity availability is high thus allowing, in general, any token to be moved from any network to any other network.

-To that end, we used the LSE from Sec.~\ref{section:lse} to design a forecasting and rebalancing technology which can predict in advance when a certain liquidity level will be reached for a given vault.
+To that end, we used the LSE from Sec.[(6.4)](#64-liquidity-simulation-environment) to design a forecasting and rebalancing technology which can predict in advance when a certain liquidity level will be reached for a given vault.
 This is built into Mosaic.

 It is critical for the optimization of the passive liquidity rebalancing that will enable passive liquidity providers to continue to service cross-layer transfers.